dell/csm-docs/content/docs/concepts/replication/claimRef.md

 ---
-title: Allow PVC creation on target cluster & claimRef update on remove PV
+title: Allow PVC creation on target cluster & claimRef update on remote PV
-linktitle: Allow PVC creation on target cluster & claimRef update on remove PV
+linktitle: Allow PVC creation on target cluster & claimRef update on remote PV
 weight: 6
 description: >
-  Allow PVC creation on target cluster & claimRef update on remove PV
+  Allow PVC creation on target cluster & claimRef update on remote PV
 ---

 Enabled: It creates a corresponding PVC on target cluster same as source cluster.
          Applicable only on multi cluster scenarios.

-Disabled: It updates `claimRef` on remove PV, so it cannot be claimed unless `claimRef` is removed or updated with expected claim details.
+Disabled: It updates `claimRef` on remote PV, so it cannot be claimed unless `claimRef` is removed or updated with expected claim details.
 ```yaml
 claimRef:
   apiVersion: v1